 All staff, contractors, volunteers and any other member of Kids Unlimited involved in child-related work are required to comply with the Code of Conduct by observing expectations for appropriate behaviour below.
 The Code of Conduct applies in all learning situations, including lessons, events and in the use of digital technology and social media.

 As staff, volunteers, contractors, and any other member of Kids Unlimited involved in child-related work individually, we are responsible for supporting and promoting the safety of children by:

 - upholding our statement of commitment to child safety at all times

-- treating students and families in the Kids Unlimited learning community with respect both within the school environment and outside the school environment as part of normal social and community activities.
+- treating all students and families in the Kids Unlimited learning community with respect both within the school environment and outside the school environment as part of normal social and community activities.

 - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander students